This is one area that was a problem. There are normally two areas that I have to keep a constant vigilance over.

 ETA: My little Trevor has passed over the rainbow bridge now so please, no need to tell me about diapers or belly bands, those didn't work for him and this is how we dealt with it.
 Thanks for all the tips though! :)

 ETA: PEROXIDE does have a bleaching effect.
 If you have any doubts of this solution bleaching or color changing your carpet, please try it in an inconspicuous place first.
-Many commenters have
+Many commenters have suggested a "rinse cycle" with plain water using a carpet cleaning machine after the solution step.
+I don't ever have to do that, but everyone's carpet is different.
+I think most of it is picked up in the blotting step that is not pictured but mentioned down below.

 This is Trevor, my grandpaw dog.
 He will be 16 next month and for his whole entire life he NEVER had accidents in the house.
 Just this past year he started to go in the house instead of asking to go outside.
 Poor dude!
 Keeping our light colored carpet clean and keeping the house urine odor free is a chore now!
 Sometimes I catch the accident right after it happens, but mostly he does this while we aren't home throughout the day and that causes the staining.